hasclass/date_period_parser/README.md

 # DatePeriodParser

-Parse a date-like string and returns it's start and end DateTime.
+Parse a date-period string like 2015-Q1 and returns the start and end DateTime.

-This can be used to pass date-periods for URL parameters or query strings, e.g. filtering records in a given period.
+Useful for reports to filterin records for a given time period.

 ```ruby
 # Example useage in a rails controller